isc-projects/stork/doc/man/stork-agent.8.rst

 (stork-users at lists.isc.org) is intended for Stork users. **stork-dev** (stork-dev at lists.isc.org) is intended for Stork developers, prospective contributors, and other advanced users.
-The lists are available at https://lists.isc.org.
+The lists are available at https://www.isc.org/mailinglists.
 The community provides best-effort support on both of those lists.

 History
 ~~~~~~~

-The ``stork-agent`` was first coded in November 2019 by Michal Nowikowski.
+``stork-agent`` was first coded in November 2019 by Michal Nowikowski.

 See Also
 ~~~~~~~~